nadamski/SampleProjects/README.md

 I worked on Zinc-Germanium-Nitride and Zinc-Tin-Nitride, evaluating electrical conductivity for a variety of potential dopant elements.
+Identifying Phosphorus sitting on a Germanium site as the most promising candidate.

 ![ZnGeN2 Conductivity for candidate dopants](https://github.com/nadamski/SampleProjects/blob/main/PhD_research/ZnGeN2_Doping/n_ZnGeN2.png)